What’s on this page:

 What are the health effects of copper?

 While a small amount of copper in the diet is essential for health, elevated copper levels can be harmful.
-Elevated levels of copper for 14 days or more can lead to health problems such as permanent kidney and liver damage in infants under the age of 1 year.
+Elevated levels of copper can lead to health problems such as permanent kidney and liver damage in infants under the age of 1 year.
 In adults, high levels of copper can cause digestive disorders such as nausea, vomiting, diarrhea and stomach cramps.

 What is the maximum allowable level of copper in drinking water?